 In greenhouses the larvae drop to the soil less than a week after hatching and burrow to pupate; adults emerge about 1 to 2 weeks later.

 The adult is 2.5 to 3 mm in length, black with long, dangling legs and long antennae.
 Adult midges fly at night and are rarely seen; they feed on honeydew.

 Aphidoletes feed on the larval pest instars, previously killing them by injecting a toxin that paralyzes the victim.
 The larva can kill from 3 to 50 aphids per day.
 In massive aphid colonies Aphidoletes larvae kill much more victims than they can eat.

 Use of the beneficial insects.

-- In the case of a small infestation, blisters are used, each of them contains 250 predators.
+- In case of a small infestation, 125 or 500 ml – bottles are used.
 Before release, the blisters are kept at a room temperature until the first adults emerged.
 The blisters are placed in aphid colonies, protected from sunlight and high temperatures.

 - In the case of mass infection use 125 or 500 ml – bottles, which contain 1000 midge individuals.
 Pupae are in a moist carrier material, such as vermiculite.
 It is necessary to distribute midges in small piles in aphid colonies, always in a humid place, protected from direct sunlight.
 For example, on the substrate.